cig0/old_blog/Person-to-person-private-communications-on-freenode-IRC-with-WeeChat.md

 Do remember that privacy and security oriented technologies - as much as almost every other these days - are continuouslly evolving so what may be the best option for today may be doesn't for tomorrow.

 I recommend you to check this neat directory of privacy-oriented applications and services: [Prism Break](https://prism-break.org/en/all)

-Last but no least I want to thank Fuchs for taking the time to review this post, clarify a few concepts and help with suggestions on how to present the above information.

 Tags: irc, weechat, privacy, security, ssl, sasl, otr, comms